Cd command linux guide

 Command definition

-command, short for "change directory," is a fundamental command in Linux and Unix-like operating systems that allows users to navigate between different directories in the file system.
-By using cd
+The cd command, short for "change directory," is a fundamental command in Linux and Unix-like operating systems that allows users to navigate between different directories in the file system.
+By using cd, users can move into a specified directory, return to the previous directory, or go back to their home directory, facilitating easy access to files and folders.

 Usage examples